Subgraphs and motifs in a dynamic airline network

-\subsection{Which Subgraphs are Motifs?}
+\subsection{Which subgraphs are motifs?}

-Do any subgraphs arise more (or less) often than we would expect at random?
-We considered the significance of non-nested subgraph counts against two randomized null networks, to detect: (a) 3-node motifs relative to $G(n, p)$ (Section \ref{sec:motif_g_n_p}), (b) 3-node motifs relative to a degree-preserving rewiring of the original network (Section \ref{sec:motif_rewiring}), and (c) 4-node motifs relative to a distribution that controls for the number of 3-node non-nested subgraphs in the network, following \citet{milo_etal02} (Section \ref{sec:motif_simulated_annealing}).
-It is well known that the choice of null distribution is of critical importance, and will affect which subgraphs are identified as motifs.
-Certainly, the null should have some of the properties of the real-world network.\footnote{See \citet[Appendix A]{itzkovitz_etal05} for some discussion of randomized ensembles subject to constraints.
-We also experimented with variants of the \emph{erased configuration model}, with and without some clustering (e.g., \citet{angel_etal17, newman09, schlauch_zweig15}), but found that these gave some self-loops and many multiple-edges.
-Since our networks are quite small, we cannot make use of the observation that these issues are not important asymptotically, and the resulting randomized graphs have rather different properties to the real-world networks.} It is also important to search for \emph{non-nested} rather than nested subgraph motifs, for two reasons.
-First, nested 3-star and 4-star subgraph counts depend only on the first few moments of $P(k)$, from (\ref{eq:heuristic}) and
+Do any induced subgraphs arise more (or less) often than we would expect at random?
+We consider the significance of subgraph counts against two randomized null networks, to detect: (a) 3-node motifs relative to Erd{\H{o}}s-R{\'{e}}nyi $G(n, p)$, (b) 3-node motifs relative to a degree-preserving rewiring of the original network, (c) 4-node motifs relative to a distribution that controls for the number of 3-node induced subgraphs in the network, and (d) 5-node motifs relative to a distribution that controls for the number of 3-node and 4-node induced subgraphs in the network.
+It is well-known that the choice of null distribution is of critical importance in determining which subgraphs are identified as motifs.
+Certainly, the null should have some of the properties of the real-world network.\footnote{See \cite[Appendix A]{itzkovitz_etal05} for some discussion of randomized ensembles subject to constraints.
+We also experimented with variants of the \emph{erased configuration model}, with and without some clustering, e.g., \cite{angel_etal17, newman09, schlauch_zweig15}, but found that these gave some self-loops and many multiple-edges.
+Since our networks are quite small, we cannot make use of the observation that these issues are not important asymptotically.
+The resulting randomized graphs have rather different properties to the real-world networks and so we did not use this approach.} It is also important to search for \emph{induced} rather than non-induced subgraph motifs, for two reasons.
+First, non-induced star subgraph counts depend only on $P(k)$.
+It follows that $|M_{7}^{(3)}|$ and $|M_{11}^{(4)}|$ and $|M_{75}^{(5)}|$ will be invariant to a degree-preserving rewiring, and so we will not be able to use that approach to find non-induced $b$-star motifs in general.
+Second, a motif is naturally interpreted as a specific (unique) topology on a given set of $b$ nodes, and it makes intuitive sense to look for induced subgraphs: a given set of nodes form a motif (or an anti-motif) when they do not have any more complicated topological interrelationship, and their topology is statistically over-represented (or under-represented) in the network.
+We perform inference using the z-score of each subgraph count.